Why you need to reference?

-- Referencing is necessary to avoid plagiarism which is a serious offence against University rules.
+- Referencing correctly is part of demonstrating your academic integrity and it's necessary to avoid accusations of academic offences, particularly plagiarism which is a serious offence.

 This online guide recommends how to cite and reference according to BU’s version of the Harvard style, which is Author Date:

 - In the Harvard system all cited publications are referred to in the main body of text by giving the author’s surname/family name and the year of publication.